awakari/.github/profile/README.md

 ## 1.1.
 Comparison

-The key differences from other message pub/sub solutions are:
+The key differences from other messaging solutions are:
 <table>
     <thead>
         <tr>